-It is for this reason that when someone is looking to address an acute situation and orally ingesting essential oils, it is imperative you work with someone who knows what they are talking about, what they are doing and has a solid reputation in the holistic community for conducting safe practices using essential oils.
+It is for this reason that when someone is interested in ingesting essential oils, it is imperative you work with someone who knows what they are talking about, what they are doing, and has a solid reputation in the holistic community for conducting safe practices using essential oils.

 Believe it or not, some medical professionals are catching on to the benefits of holistic health and healing and can be a great resource if you can find one in your community.